toasterlovin/rpn_party/README.md

   - `nil` when the stack is empty
   - `Float` when the stack has a single value
   - `Array` of values when the stack contains more than one value

-## RPNParty::CLI

-This class is responsible for creating the REPL that a user interacts with when they invoke `rpn_party` from their shell.
-It is conceptually simple:

-1. It starts by printing:
-  - A welcome message
-  - A prompt
-2. In a continuous loop, it waits for input from the user
-3. If the user types `q` or `CTRL-D` it exits
-4. Otherwise it passes the user input to an instance of `RPNParty::Calculator`
-5. If the user input was a valid RPN expression, it prints the result:
-  - `nil` if the stack is empty
-  - Otherwise a list of numbers representing the contents of the stack
-6. If the user input was invalid, it prints:
-  - A message to the user describing the error
-  - A prompt.

 # Future Considerations